Ian Fleming: Death

 Fleming's last two books, The Man with the Golden Gun and Octopussy and The Living Daylights, were published posthumously.
 The Man with the Golden Gun was published eight months after Fleming's death and had not been through the full editing process by Fleming.
 As a result, the novel was thought by publishing company Jonathan Cape to be thin and "feeble".
 The publishers had passed the manuscript to Kingsley Amis to read on holiday, but did not use his suggestions.
-Fleming's biographer Henry Chandler observes that the novel "received polite and rather sad reviews, recognising that the book had effectively been left half-finished, and as such did not represent Fleming at the top of his game".
+Fleming's biographer Henry Chancellor observes that the novel "received polite and rather sad reviews, recognising that the book had effectively been left half-finished, and as such did not represent Fleming at the top of his game".
 The final Bond book, containing two short stories, Octopussy and The Living Daylights, was published in Britain on 23 June 1966.

 In October 1975 Fleming's son Caspar died from a barbiturate overdose at the age of 23, and was buried with his father.
 Fleming's widow, Ann, died in 1981 and was buried with her husband and their son.